Deancg90/BlackJack/README.md

 An interactive game of blackjack

 This is the first solo project, where I have written the entire project from scratch with little to no resources.
 This has been by far a great learning experience, and a great project to do to get me out of 'tutorial hell'.
+It took me around a day and a half of writing to get it into a working game.

 In this project, I have learnt about: